Bandwidth/bandwidth.github.io/numbers/guides/managingLineFeatures.md

 ## About {#about}
-The Bandwidth Phone Number Dashboard allows the association of a number of “Option” or “Feature” characteristics with a Telephone Number.
+The Bandwidth Phone Number Phone Number API allows the association of a number of “Option” or “Feature” characteristics with a Telephone Number.

 Initially this capability is restricted to the management of Calling Name Display and Call Forwarding for the TN, but will be expanded to additional “Line Features” with subsequent releases.